Hydrospheredata/mist/docs/library_scala.md

 #### Overview

-Speaking generally - `MistJob[A]` represents an interface that provides function over one of available spark contexts (SparkContext, SQLContext, ..., SparkSession).
+Speaking generally - `MistFn[A]` represents an interface that provides function over one of available spark contexts (SparkContext, SQLContext, ..., SparkSession).
 Here `A` is a function result type, that mist can *automatically* convert to json(see Encoders).